cybergu0ck/notes/engineering/software-engineering/web-development/frontend/03-libraries/react/02-components.md

 ```

 - React components can be class components or functional components, the former is depricated and is not prefered.
+- The name of the function must always start with a capital letter.
+- Components must be pure in terms of props and state.
+See [immutability of props](./03.props.md#immutability-of-props)

 <br>
 <br>